ggerganov/ggml/docs/gguf.md

 The components are:
 1. **Model**: A descriptive name for the model type or architecture.
+    - This can be derived from gguf metadata `general.name` substituting spaces for dashes.
 2. **Version**: (Optional) Denotes the model version number, formatted as `v<Major>.<Minor>`
     - If model is missing a version number then assume `v0.0` (Prerelease)
+    - This can be derived from gguf metadata `general.version`
 3. **ExpertsCount**: Indicates the number of experts found in a Mixture of Experts based model.
+    - This can be derived from gguf metadata `llama.expert_count`
 4. **Parameters**: Indicates the number of parameters and their scale, represented as `<count><scale-prefix>`:
     - `Q`: Quadrillion parameters.
     - `T`: Trillion parameters.